 Equipment for climbing

-With the upcoming of spring begin not only the excursion-season, but also the climbing season.
+With the beginning of spring begin not only the excursion-season, but also the climbing season.
 Others than on the mountain peaks, the climbing walls in the valley are snow less and provide excellent conditions to climb.

 In South Tyrol exist hundreds of climbing walls.
 Read here what equipment you need for your first experiences on a climbing wall.